-Browse on keywords: legume WA soil moisture depletion
+Browse on keywords: legume nitrogen soil moisture depletion

 816. Bezdicek, D.. no date.
 (Influence of residual soil N on N2 fixation; N2 fixation of chickpeas). unpublished.